 ©Leonard Carr 16th March 2020

-The world as we know it is in the process of undergoing sudden and radical change.
+The world as we know it is undergoing sudden and radical change.
 The general health crisis that is being brought about by the rapid spread of corona virus could easily become a mental health crisis.
-It seems incumbent on every person who has the insight and ability, to protect their own emotional well-being, and to support the people within their sphere of influence to do the same.
+It seems incumbent on every person, who has the insight and ability, to protect their own emotional well-being, and to support the people within their sphere of influence to do the same.

 Life never stays the same; it only seems that way either when changes happen very far apart or when they happen slowly over time.
-What is happening in the current crisis is causing sudden drastic changes to people’s way of life, livelihoods and sense of safety and security.
+What is happening is a sudden drastic change to people’s way of life, livelihoods and sense of safety and security.
 Many things are still going to change.
 Some changes will be temporary, and alas, others permanent.
 This is how life is; it’s part of the natural order and you have to learn to embrace that reality to live fully and in the present and not let fear hijack your joy.

 It would seem, from what the experts are telling us, that from the point of view of changing habits of hygiene and social interaction, you need to act neurotic and obsessive without succumbing to anxiety or panic.
 Overreaction, when it comes to keeping yourself and others safe in these circumstances, is the most functional behaviour.
 Adjustments take time and can be exhausting and at times seem overwhelming.
 Treat this as a project that you work on day by day, making incremental adjustments and taking it one step at a time.
 We will learn from this crisis as we go along.
 We will be able to develop and benefit from collective wisdom, resources and skills.
 We can also find reassurance in the knowledge that in our times we access to have wisdom and experience from past disasters to draw upon to know how to adapt to this.
 We also have the possibility of vaccine which is, historically speaking, a relatively new thing.